Skip to content

 The Archive node dialog appears.

-The node is removed from the given network map and becomes listed on the Archived nodes tab for the project.
-It has become inactive and unsearchble in the Search view.
-A direct node relationship is created between the former predecessor node and former successor node.
+The node is removed from the given network map and becomes listed with its archive date on the Archived Nodes tab for the related network map.

 When you restore a network map to a project, all of its dependent objects will also become restored as active objects.
 The restored network map becomes searchable once again in the Search view.